A simple guide to which benefits and discounts you might be entitled to and how to get them

-If you receive Disability Living Allowance or Personal Independence Payments you may qualify for a Disabled Person’s Railcard.
+If you receive Disability Living Allowance at either the higher or lower rate for the mobility component or the higher or middle rate for the care component, or Personal Independence Payments, or are registered as having a visual impairment, you may qualify for a Disabled Person’s Railcard.
 This allows you to save a third on most rail fares across Britain, for you and a companion.
 It costs £20 for one year or £54 for three years.

 Disabled person’s bus pass

 In England and Wales you should ask your local council who issues disabled bus passes in your area.
 If you live in Scotland you may be eligible for the National Entitlement Card which could allow you to travel free on buses and trains.
 Again, contact your local council for details.
-National Express offers Disabled Coachcards for £10 a year, which entitles you to a third off coach travel with National Express across the UK, all year round.
+National Express offers Disabled Coachcards for £12.50 (plus £2.50P&P) per year, which entitles you to a third off coach travel with National Express across the UK, all-year-round.